loganjellis/VibrantLogs/README.md

 (only include this line if you want to install VibrantLogs) cmake --install build --prefix ./install
 ```

-Note that ./install is a placeholder install location for the library.
-Omitting the install
+> [!NOTE]
-location results in the library being installed in the operating system's default path.
+> Note that ./install is a placeholder install location for the library.
+Omitting the install location results in the library being installed in the operating system's default path.

 ### Using VibrantLogs (installed package)